ernestoalvarezgit/refactor-repo/README.md

 12) used some data preparer functions as well and modularized logger
 13) Created a notification service and injected the dependency on the bookingrepository constructor and used it on the functions that are using the notifications .
 14) on cancel job i did the todo for checking the 24 hrs diff on a separate function

+TEST CASE explanation

+just run php artisan test

+and things that it will test

+1) willExpireAt method in TeHelper Class it calculating an expiration time based on the difference between two given times: due_time and created_at.
+You'll need to write tests to ensure it calculates the time correctly in all scenarios following the logic of it

+2) User Repo Test it will assert db transactions assertDatabaseHas to verifty if the data is correctly inserted or updated in the DB, factory usage as well , it is going to mock some dependencies like create or Update on models